This post has been sitting in my drafts folder for quite some time now. It was easier to set everything up than to find

 Why Linux Home Lab?

 Simply because the host OS that runs virtualisation is CentOS Linux, and guests that I use are Linux systems as well.
 However, don’t get yourself confused, this home lab can be used to run *BSD, Debian, Solaris or Windows guests too.

 Well.
 Some people say Porsche.
 Some people say Porsh-uh.
 I don’t choose sides.
-I let the car do the talking. [pause goes in here] I say Porsh-uh.
+I let the car do the talking.
+OK.
+Fine.
+I say Porsh-uh.
 It’s longer.
 Better chance someone will overhear me talking about it.
 Porsh-uhhhh.

 I stuck with Oracle VirtualBox many years ago, although nowadays I also use the Xen Project Hypervisor and KVM (Proxmox).
 It does the job well, is cross-platform, easy to set up (type 2 hypervisor) and software is free of charge.
 A personal preference for my home environment, I guess.

-You can get one of those 1TB USB 3.0 military-grade shock resistance portable hard drives, get it fully LUKS encrypted, put NTFS filesystem on top and use with VirtualBox on both Linux and Windows computers (you’ll need FreeOTFE or LibreCrypt for Windows, it works fine on Windows 7 for me, but haven’t tested on any other version).
-All your virtual machines are stored on an encrypted portable disk, and USB 3.0 gives a fair amount of speed to run multiple VMs simultaneously.
+You can get one of those 1TB USB 3.0 military-grade shock resistance portable hard drives, get it fully LUKS encrypted, put NTFS filesystem on top and use with VirtualBox on both Linux and Windows computers.
+You’ll need FreeOTFE or LibreCrypt for Windows, it works fine on Windows 7, but I didn’t test with any other version, so YMMV.
+You end up having all of your virtual machines stored on an encrypted portable disk, with USB 3.0 giving a fair amount of speed to run multiple VMs simultaneously.

 Needs for the Home Lab

 I need a home lab where I can provision and run multiple Linux (mainly CentOS) boxes for various testing purposes (web, database, proxy, email, LDAP etc.) even when there is no Internet access available.
 This, however, must not prevent me from installing packages on any of those virtual machines.

 All virtual machines have to reside on a single local area network (LAN) so that they can communicate with each other assuming that local firewall (iptables, firewalld) is configured to permit this.

 Moreover, there needs to be a central management server on the LAN so that I don’t have to configure basic things like addresses or DNS on newly provisioned machines myself.
 The central management server should, at least, do the following: